TY-Jeong/VacHopPy/docs/source/tutorials/cli/distance.md

 :align: center
 :alt: Mono Plot
 ```
 The red line, representing the average structural distance, shows a distinct drift **away** from the monoclinic reference structure around the 20 ps.
 For this analysis, the absolute y-values are not meaningful, and the important feature is the relative change.
+By default, the output files will be saved in the `fingerprint_trace/` directory.

 #### Compare against the Tetragonal structure: